About

 Teaching

 I teach four columns and video courses on Geek Time (极客时间), China’s leading tech-education platform: machine learning, LangChain, AI applications, and a free ChatGPT public course.
-Cumulative learners are around 30,000.
+My cumulative audience there is more than 100,000 engineers.

 Contact